3cp/makes-demo2/README.md

     ['nodejs', 'gitattributes', 'babel']

 This feature list is used by "makes" to
-1. select targetd feature folders, the above feature list will select folder `common/` and `nodejs/`.
+1. select targeted feature folders, the above feature list will select folder `common/` and `nodejs/`.
 2. use in condition expression.
  * in questions themself (see the if conditions in questions and question choices).